 We tag your company by keywords in our system, and research global tenders for you.
-Get weekly notices about tenders that fit your product, call us for the next action.GET SERVICE
+Get weekly notices about tenders that fit your product, call us for the next action.BOOK CALL

 We classify “cold tenders” by your indicators and track possibility to raise a bid to open new relation with counterparty.
-CRM-based tender qualification work.GET SERVICE
+CRM-based tender qualification work.BOOK CALL

 Managed coordination of bidding process.
 Maintain communication and schedules, track the progress, watch reports.
-Moderation and support for sales team.GET SERVICE
+Moderation and support for sales team.BOOK CALL

 Procurement processes and interaction between tender participants.
-Manage documentation gaps, communication, bureaucracy, and be always on time.GET SERVICE
+Manage documentation gaps, communication, bureaucracy, and be always on time.BOOK CALL

-We track tenders in CRM, control work progress, measure lifecycle, monitor and coordinate next steps deadline.GET SERVICE
+Track tenders in CRM, control work progress, measure lifecycle, monitor and coordinate next steps deadline.BOOK CALL

 The first step before organizing the procurement process is recognizing the need for a product or service.
 A brand new order or a recurring purchase needs analysis, and the specification should be double-checked before creating a request for purchase.